subsquid/docs/docs/sdk/resources/migrate/migrate-to-arrowsquid.md

 +  })
 +  .setFinalityConfirmation(75)
 ```
 We recommend using a private RPC endpoint for the best performance, e.g. from [BlastAPI](https://blastapi.io/).
-For squids deployed to [Subsquid Cloud](/cloud/overview/) you may also consider using our [RPC addon](/cloud/resources/rpc-proxy).
+For squids deployed to [SQD Cloud](/cloud/overview/) you may also consider using our [RPC addon](/cloud/resources/rpc-proxy).

 Your squid will work without an RPC endpoint, but with a significantly increased chain latency (a few hours for most chains, roughly a day for BSC).
-If that works for you, you can use just the Subsquid Network gateway without setting an RPC here and skip [Step 7](#step-7) altogether.
+If that works for you, you can use just the SQD Network gateway without setting an RPC here and skip [Step 7](#step-7) altogether.

 ## Step 3